mondoohq/docs/docs/mql/resources/ansible-pack/README.md

 description: The Ansible resource pack lets you use MQL to query and assess the security of your Ansible playbooks.
 ---

-# Mondoo Ansible Resource Pack Reference
+# Ansible MQL Resource Pack Reference

 The Ansible resource pack lets you use MQL to query and assess the security of your Ansible playbooks.